 How can I check the contractor’s insurance details are authentic?

 If you are in any doubt of the authenticity of any document, you can always check this with the insurer, either directly or via your insurance broker.
 We see regularly see examples of false documents provided to clients, either complete fabrications or ones that have been changed in one way or another.

-Who should check a contractors insurance details?
+Who should I check a contractors insurance details?

 The importance for a contractor to be correctly and adequately insured is equally vital to both other contractors and the people or businesses that hire them.
-For the contractor it is in their interests when hiring bona-fide subcontractors to make sure that there own insurance arrangements are not unnecessarily exposed to claims and for those that employ contractors to undertake work directly, they need to be assured that there interests are protected.
+For the contractor it is in their interests when hiring bona-fide subcontractors to make sure that their own insurance arrangements are not unnecessarily exposed to claims and for those that employ contractors to undertake work directly, they need to be assured that there interests are protected.

 Should I use a contractor who has no insurance?

 This is entirely your own decision of course and sometimes a “cheap quote” can be tempting, but it could end up costing you a lot more in the long run.

 From a business to business perspective, if you have a contractors liability insurance policy, not checking the details of a contractors insurance could invalidate your own insurance in respect of a claim.

 If you would like any more information on this subject or have any queries or comments to make, please contact us directly.